 On the side of your gauge, you will see markings that indicate the amount of rain within.
 As rain falls, it will fill up the tube.
 What you will notice is that the surface of the rainwater appears curved, this is called a meniscus, which is caused by the liquid coming in contact with the sides of the tube.
 Read the measurement closest to the lowest point at the base of that curved surface, and you’ll have your measurement.

-For analog rain gauges that allow for measuring the water content in the snow, typically you’ll need to remove the inside tube and let the snow to fall into the larger container.
+For analog rain gauges that allow for measuring the water content in the snow, typically, you’ll need to remove the inner cylinder and let the snow accumulate in the larger container.
+Then you will need to melt the snow to obtain an accurate reading.
+Read our guide here for more information on how to measure snowfall.

 Proper Placement of a Rain Gauge